EVNdevs/EVN-arduino/docs/displays/evnrgbled.rst

     Initializes RGB LED Array.
 Call this function before using the other functions.

     :returns: Boolean indicating whether the RGB LED array was successfully initialized.

+.. function:: void end()

+    Deinitializes RGB LED Array and releases all PIO state machines and DMA peripherals consumed by it.
+    Does not clear the data currently written to the RGB LED Array.

 Set Functions
 """"""""""""""